shinyay/wercker-glassfish5-openjdk-centos/README.md

 It is built and released weekly as beta edition since Java EE 8 is not official released yet.
 So you have to download and install it originally when you use it.

-This Wecker application enables you to omit your process and use it easily and quickly.
+This Wecrker application enables you to omit your process and use it easily and quickly.

 ## Demo